-Fermenting chicken feed requires just a few things – a large jar with lid, filtered water, chicken feed (you can use crumbles, pellets, even scratch) and time.
+Fermenting chicken feed requires just a few things – a large jar with a lid, filtered water, chicken feed (you can use crumbles, pellets, or even scratch), and time.

 First, you have to decide how much feed you are going to want to have fermenting so you can choose the appropriate size container.
 If you want this to be their only source of feed, you will want to plan on about 1/2 cup per chicken per day.

 Good container choices are large Mason jars or a big 5-gallon bucket if you have a large flock, but you could use any plastic or glass jar with a lid.
 Avoid using a metal container as the high acid of the fermented feed can interact with the metal and contaminate your feed.

 I only feed them fermented feed as an occasional treat so I just use a large mason jar.
 Do what you can with the space you have.
 If you have a nice warm (at least room temperature) spot where you can keep several jars or buckets you can get a great fermentation rotation going where you have lots of jars in various states of fermentation so your flock can exclusively eat fermented feed.

 Add your feed to a clean jar, only fill it about one-third to one-half full to allow room for the feed to expand.
 I often make the mistake of filling the jar too much.
 Don’t panic if it starts to overexpand.
 Just scoop some out and feed it to the flock early.